 Take all of the bedding out and clean the enclosure fully with an antibacterial spray.
 Allow your snake’s living space to dry before replacing the bedding, and finally, reintroduce the snake to its home.

 Which Bedding for Corn Snakes Should I Buy?

-Whatever substrate you use, we recommend two inches of depth.
-This is a good balance, allowing the corn snake to burrow, but not using so much substrate that you waste money.
+Whatever substrate you use, we recommend 2-3 inches of depth.
+This is a good balance, allowing the corn snake to burrow.
+Underneath, have some paper towels to absorb any extra moisture that might get through.